embroider-build/release-plan/README.md

 | number of steps | 5     | 6          | 8          |
 | Downsides | n/a      | <ul><li>maintainers need admin access to both GitHub and NPM</li><li>requires a computer</li></ul>      |  <ul><li>requires push access to the submitter's PR, or potentially risk losing steam from the contributor to ask them to create the changeset</li><li>more up-front work required per change/PR</li><li>hard to go back and add a changeset and have it associated with the PR correctly (maybe impossible), so forgetting to add changesets pre-merge can totally ruin the accuracy of changeset's changelog</li><li>requires a computer</li></ul> |

+## Origins

+This package was originally developed to help release [Embroider](https://github.com/embroider-build/embroider) and was extracted so everyone can use it 🎉